w3f/polkadot-wiki/docs/general/parachains-apps.md

 [Astar](https://astar.network/) is an interoperable smart contracts platform for Polkadot and Ethereum ecosystems supporting both Wasm and EVM smart contracts.
-Astar provides native access to Polkadot and Ethereum through its parachain slot and Layer 2 scaling solution, while also offering bridges into other major blockchain ecosystems.
+Astar provides native access to Polkadot and Ethereum through its Polkadot parachain and Layer 2 scaling solution, while also offering bridges into other major blockchain ecosystems.

 Through the [dApp staking](https://docs.astar.network/docs/build/dapp-staking/), Astar offers a basic income to dApp developers, which allows them to continue building and enhancing their dApps